 4. Creation of an archive containing both digital and physical records.
 This shall be made available to the international academic community.

 Since leaving Tibet during the Chinese Cultural Revolution, Yongdzin Rinpoche has devoted his whole life to preserving his lineage for future generations, and an important aspect of this is publishing books.
-His first mission in exile was to collect the scattered copies of the Bön Kanjur and Katen which had either been somehow miraculously smuggled out of Tibet or had survived in ancient Bön temples in Nepal.
-Yongdzin Rinpoche's aim was to gather and reprint the text necessary to re-establish the Geshe training programme in exile, and it is thanks to his tireless efforts that teachers such as Khenpo Tenpa and Geshe Gelek now have the knowledge and qualifications to teach us.
+His first mission in exile was to collect the scattered copies of the Bön Kanjur and Katen which had either been miraculously smuggled out of Tibet or had survived in ancient Bön temples in Nepal.
+Yongdzin Rinpoche’s aim was to gather and reprint the necessary texts to re-establish the Geshe training programme in exile, and it is thanks to his tireless efforts that many contemporary Bönpo lamas now have the knowledge and qualifications to teach.

 Here in the West, we are very fortunate.
 We can simply browse the internet or look in a bookstore to find many books on Buddhism, and even a few on Bön.
-However, authentic translations by erudite masters are very rare indeed, so it is our joint responsibility to do all we can to ensure the teachings of our great master, Yongdzin Rinpoche, are recorded intact, seriously and respectfully, not only as study and practice aid for ourselves, but also as an invaluable legacy for future generations.
-As Yongdzin Rinpoche is the current, supreme lineage holder, his teachings and translations are imbued with the powerful blessings of the living lineage transmission.
+However, authentic translations by erudite masters are very rare indeed, so it is our joint responsibility to do all we can to ensure the teachings of great master, Yongdzin Rinpoche and other erudite Bönpo lamas, are recorded intact, seriously and respectfully, not only as study and practice aids for ourselves, but also as an invaluable legacy for future generations.
+As Yongdzin Rinpoche is the current, supreme lineage holder and because many contemporary teachers received teaching and empowerments from him, his teachings and translations are especially precious as they are imbued with the powerful blessings of the living lineage transmission.